Space Launch Report: Soyuz Data Sheet

 The Soyuz launcher is the latest in a remarkable series of rockets based on Korolev's original R-7 (Semyorka).
 R-7 was the first intercontinental ballistic missile, able to hurl heavy thermonuclear warheads to U.S. cities.
 R-7-based launchers launched the first earth orbiting satellite, boosted the first man into space, and sent the first spacecraft to the Moon, to Venus, and into solar orbit.

-Molniya, a four stage R-7 variant most often used to boost communication satellites into highly elliptical 12-hour orbits, has flown more than 300 times from Plestesk since 1960.
-Molniya can boost about 2 tons into the high-inclination 12-hour "Molniya" orbit.
+Molniya, a four stage R-7 variant most often used to boost communication satellites into highly elliptical 12-hour orbits, flew more than 300 times from Plestesk since 1960.
+Molniya could boost about 2 tons into the high-inclination 12-hour "Molniya" orbit.
+It was replaced by Soyuz 2-1b/Fregat variants after 2010.

 Soyuz TM-34 Manned Flight Horizontal Processing (TsSKB Progress)During the late 1970s and early 1980s, nearly 60 Soyuz/Molniya rockets were built at the Samara Space Center plant (now called TsSKB-Progress) in Samara, Russia each year.
 Even as Semyorka launch rates exceeded one per week, the rocket's mission reliability improved to better than 0.97, among the best in the world.